refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 **Create a GitHub Repository**

-1- Press the "Connect Repository" button at the top of your list of files, enter a new name for your repository, and click "Create repo & push".
+1. Press the "Connect Repository" button at the top of your list of files, enter a new name for your repository, and click "Create repo & push".

-2- When you have changes to be committed back to GitHub, a “Commit” button will appear at the top left of your workspace.
+2. When you have changes to be committed back to GitHub, a “Commit” button will appear at the top left of your workspace.
 Clicking on this will allow you to enter a commit message, and update your repository.

 **Deploy your App**

-If you’d like to deploy to Netlify, skip to [Deploy your app to the web](/docs/tutorial/getting-started/store-your-repository/).
-Otherwise, skip to [Unit 3](/docs/tutorial/understanding-dataprovider/index/) to start building with **refine**!
+If you’d like to deploy to Netlify, skip to [Deploy your app to the web](/docs/tutorial/getting-started/deploy-project/).
+Otherwise, skip to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/understanding-dataprovider/index/) to start building with **refine**!

 </details>
 :::

-### Where are we going?
+<h3>Where are we going?</h3>

 In this unit, we will be covering the following steps: